 Before the 5.2 version of WordPress, the white screen of death (WSOD) was a screen that provided feedback about technical difficulties with the website.

-The WordPress fatal error may still be displayed even after updating WordPress to version 5.2 or higher but it’s less likely.
+Even after updating WordPress to version 5.2 or higher, the fatal error may still be displayed, but it’s less likely.

-It used to say “The site is experiencing technical difficulties” as you can see in the image below.
+It used to say, “The site is experiencing technical difficulties,” as shown in the image below.

 Why Is Your Website Experiencing Technical Difficulties?

-WordPress is a very complex CMS (content management system) platform with numerous files of various types.
+WordPress is a complex CMS (content management system) platform with multiple files.

-In certain cases, one wrong character in enough to disrupt the function of a single plugin or theme, causing it to crash, which could in turn prevent the website from loading properly or even loading at all.
+In some instances, one wrong character is enough to disrupt the function of a single plugin or theme, causing it to crash, which could, in turn, prevent the website from loading properly or even adequately loading at all.

-With each additional plugin or theme that you install on your WordPress website, the probability of something going wrong increases.
-Sometimes certain plugins clash with other plugins or even with the themes.
-This too can cause technical difficulties, including the white screen of death.
+Moreover, with each additional plugin or theme, you install on your WordPress website, the probability of something going wrong increases.

-- You just updated a plugin and there is a problem with the new version of the plugin.
+- Updated a plugin, and there is a problem with the new version of the plugin.

-- You just updated a theme and there is a problem with the new version of the theme.
+- You just updated a theme, and there is a problem with the latest version of the theme.

-functions.phpfile of your theme, which clashed with the existing code, leading to this error.
+functions.phpfile of your theme clashed with an existing code, leading to this error.

-Whatever your case may be, in the section below you will learn to troubleshoot and fix the fatal error.
+Whatever your case, you will learn to troubleshoot and fix the fatal error in the section below.

 How to Fix ‘The Site Is Experiencing Technical Difficulties’ WordPress Error

-Therefore, we need to reach our website files through FTP software or cPanel.
+Therefore, we must access our website files through FTP software or cPanel.

-To access the cPanel of your website, you’ll need to contact your hosting company, or search for ‘WordPress cPanel HOSTING’ in Google.
+To access the cPanel of your website, you’ll need to contact your hosting company or search for ‘WordPress cPanel HOSTING’ on Google.

-In most cases, all you have to do is log into your hosting account and find the link to launch your cPanel.
+In most cases, you must log into your hosting account and find the link to launch your cPanel.

-Inside the File Manager screen, look for your website name from the left sidebar and click on it.
+Look for your website name from the left sidebar and click on it inside the File Manager screen.

 Navigate to the wp-content folder and then into the themes folder.